 Cookery school, spa, gym, tennis courts, football and bowls pitches, winery with an enoteca (tasting room), a little church, extensive grounds, an organic orto (Italian kitchen garden), book and DVD library, free WiFi throughout and a boutique selling clothes, shoes and local delicacies.
-Guests can also access the private golf course up to four times a year each.
-In rooms: flatscreen TV, CD/DVD player, iPod dock, Nespresso machine, and free minibar and bottled water.
+Guests can also access the private golf course between 8am and 10am (subject to availability).
+In rooms: flatscreen TV, CD/DVD player, iPod dock, Nespresso machine, minibar and bottled water.

-The San Michele Suite has an elegant sitting room with a library and garret, and a bathroom with a generous tub.
-Ask for a front-facing room – they come with little wooden shutters that open out onto the village and the piazzetta (diminutive square).
 Special Rooms, Junior and Borgo Suites, all in the main house, are decorated in traditional Tuscan shades such as ochre, burgundy and cypress green; furniture is traditional, sturdy and glossy, and beds are often four-poster.
-Super-chic and dotted around the Borgo are the CdB Suites – one has its own kitchenette, a private garden and wood-burning oven; best of the lot is the glamorous Suite del Vescovo, housed in the Borgo's former ballroom, with period details including a vast fireplace and hand-painted vaulted ceiling.
 With ground-floor access and pergola-shaded terraces, Terrace Suites in the former Winery and Stables buildings are nice for young families.

-The heated infinity pool is set on the crest of a lavender- and bluebell-graced hill, with breathtaking views of the rolling fields and the village of Montalcino in the distance.
+There are two heated infinity pools, each set on the crest of a lavender- and bluebell-graced hill, with breathtaking views of the rolling fields and the village of Montalcino in the distance.

 The spa is an earthy-hued escape in the estate's former wine cellars.
 There's a sauna and steam bath, and a lavender-scented garden where you can sip herbal teas and smoothies made from garden-plucked ingredients.
-The menu of holistic La Prairie treatments is delightfully indulgent, and there's a small gym where yoga and pilates classes are held.
+The menu of holistic treatments using Officina Profumo-Farmaceutica di Santa Maria Novella potions is delightfully indulgent.

 A sketchpad and watercolours to capture the scenery (or, failing that, a camera); a notebook for scribbling down recipes; sportswear for the sleek, glass-walled gym, which surveys the Tuscan countryside.